Hollygrove, New Orleans: Education

-New Orleans Public Schools (NOPS) and the Recovery School District (RSD) operate public schools and handle charter schools.
+New Orleans Public Schools (NOPS) and the Recovery School District (RSD) operate public schools and handle charter schools in Hollygrove.

 Mary McLeod Bethune Elementary School, a school under the NOPS, is located in Hollygrove.
 In 2005 there was a proposal to close the school.
 At the time the school had a performance score of 101 on a scale of 250 and the state gave it a two star rating, which was considered positive.
 In 2008, of the fourth grade students, about 4% of the fourth-grade students failed the LEAP tests.
 In the English test, 44% scored basic, 37% scored mastery, and 4% scored advanced.
 In 2009, no students failed the LEAP test.
 For that year, 7% scored basic, 79% scored mastery, and 14% scored advanced.
 In 2009 many art, drama, and music programs incorporate mathematics and reading lessons.
 During that year, according to principal Mary Haynes-Smith, most teachers at the school had at least 15 years of experience.
 Jarvis DeBerry of The Times-Picayune said in 2010 that the school had a "status as one of the best schools in New Orleans and the metropolitan area."
 In June 2010, NOPS gave the school an award for being a "High Performing/High Poverty School".

 As of 2011 the Benjamin Banneker School was scheduled to move into the former Dunbar Elementary School site in Hollygrove.
 There were plans for a $22.3 million school building there.